/biodivine-aeon-py

 To build and test AEON.py locally, you can generally follow the official instructions for building packages using maturin.
 However, you have two options for integrating with Z3: either as a static or as a dynamic library.

 • Using static integration is more "stable" since the library will use a known version of Z3 tested by us.
-However, Z3 will need to be built during the first compilation, which can take ~30min (subsequent builds should be faster thanks to build cache).
+However, Z3 will need to be built during the first compilation, which can take ~30min (subsequent builds should be faster thanks to the build cache).
 You can also encounter build errors if there are issues with your C/C++ toolchain.
 To use the static linking method, you'll need to add extra commandline arguments when building the library (see below).

 • Dynamic integration uses the version of Z3 installed on your system.
 As such, the compilation is faster since there's no need to build Z3.
 However, we do not guarantee that your installed version is compatible.
 Furthermore, you'll need to make sure your version is installed in such a way that it can be used as a dynamic library (the .h and .so/.dylib/.dll files are available in their respective include paths).
-Ideally, to use this method, you should only need to install Z3 on your system using the official method (e.g. apt install z3, brew install z3, or use the official windows installer).
+Ideally, to use this approach, you should only need to install Z3 on your system using the official method (e.g. apt install z3, brew install z3, or use the official Windows installer).

 In any case, on linux, you'll need typical "essential" build tools like cmake and clang to even build the Z3 dependency, regardless of the linking process.
-On debian-ish distros, apt install build-essential clang should be sufficient.
+On debian-ish distros, apt install build-essential cmake clang should be sufficient.

 To install a local version of AEON.py, you then simply need to follow the same steps outlined in the maturin tutorial: